CalebAlbers/klipper-config/README.md

 - [x] 3 point bed leveling???
 - [ ] second hotend
 - [x] filament dry box out of the rest of the printer stand/frame
+- [ ] Dual-z tilt correction for X-gantry